ni/nimble/packages/nimble-components/src/accordion/specs/IXD.md

 ### Interactions & States

 Header buttons are used to expand and collapse associated panels of content.
-The client user can specify which panels are open by default (if applicable).
+The client user can specify which panels (if any) are open by default.

 <p>
 <kbd><img src="spec-images/Accordion-1.png"></kbd>